Employment related shares

 Many companies, particularly subsidiaries or branches of US corporations, operate Employee Share Purchase Plans (ESPPS).
 It is an unapporved share scheme.

 An ESPP is a way for you to purchase shares in your company through payroll deductions, sometimes at a discounted price.
 Once you have enrolled in the plan, your company will collect your payroll contributions to purchase shares on a specific date.

 The discount allowed is normally 15% of the market value of the shares on either the:

 The discount is applied to the market value on whichever day had the lower value.
 The offer period is normally six months.

 How does the plan operate?

 The company may make an offer to you under the plan to purchase shares in the company.

-The discount allowed by the company is chargeable to Income Tax as a benefit derived from your employment.
+The discount allowed by the company is chargeable to IT as a benefit derived from your employment.
 The amount chargeable is the difference between the:

 - market value of the shares when they are purchased on your behalf